nitrophenol/Two-ways-Integration/README.md

 2. Configure RabbitMQ to work with your Django project.

-3. Start the Django development server.
+3. Run run.sh in zenskar/ it will run all the consumers and Django server.

 4. Use the provided REST APIs to create, update, or delete customer data in the database.